sindresorhus/got/documentation/2-options.md

 Whether redirect responses should be followed automatically.

 Optionally, pass a function to dynamically decide based on the response object.
+An unchanged function is evaluated only once per response.

 #### **Note:**
 > - If a `303` is sent by the server in response to any request type (POST, DELETE, etc.), Got will request the resource pointed to in the location header via GET.\